clvv/scriptbroadcast/README.md

 SYNOPSIS
 --------

-    scriptbroadcast [port] [timing file] [typescript file]
+    scriptbroadcast [port [timing [typescript [divisor]]]]

-5000 is the default port, timing is the default timing file and typescript is the default typescript file.
+5000 is the default port, timing is the default timing file, typescript is the default typescript file and the default divisor is 1.

 USAGE
 -----